 Applications will be assessed by considering:

-All applicants must meet show a financial need and inability to secure those funds from public sources, personal savings and/or familial support (including parental or partner support as appropriate).
+All applicants must meet show a financial need and an inability to secure those funds from public sources, personal savings and/or familial support (including parental or partner support as appropriate).
+Receipt of other bursary/grant/scholarship funding does not exclude you from applying for a Leathersellers’ Student Grant, though a shortfall must be shown.

-We appreciate there are a range of ways by which people suffer disadvantage, and so have not set specific criteria for this element.
+We appreciate there are multiple ways by which people suffer disadvantage, and so have not set specific criteria for this element.
 Instead we have identified a number of indicators of disadvantage such as:

 - I am in the first generation of my family to go to university